datastax/cpp-driver/README.md

 ## Compatibility

-This release is compatible with Apache Cassandra 1.2, 2.0, 2.1, and 2.2 and 3.0.
+This release is compatible with Apache Cassandra 1.2, 2.0, 2.1, 2.2 and 3.0.

 A complete compatibility matrix for both Apache Cassandra and DataStax Enterprise can be found